-The Galveston Ring Barrier feature consists of a combination of flood wall and gates at an elevation of 14 feet surrounding the City of Galveston.
+The Galveston Ring Barrier feature consists of a combination of flood wall (top of wall elevation of +14ft NAVD 88) and gates City of Galveston.
 The barrier ties into the existing Seawall and proceeds clockwise from the west end of the Seawall north in the proximity of 103rd Street to Offatts Bayou, crosses the Teichman Point area and ties into I-45, continues east along the Harborside area to the 47st street area, then continues north to the Galveston Ship Channel, then continues east through the Port of Galveston to the University of Texas Medical Branch (UTMB), turns northward to the Ferry and then back south to the Seawall.
 Offshore breakwaters are recommended to reduce wave heights during storm events to mitigate part of the risk.
-Nonstructural measures for residential structures in the Channelview neighborhood are also recommended to address risk due to the proximity of the neighborhood to the floodwall.
+Nonstructural measures for residential structures in the Channelview neighborhood are also recommended to address risk due to the proximity of the neighborhood outside of the floodwalls causing potential wave action deflecting off the flood walls.
 Although a cost estimate was developed for voluntary home elevations, the uncertainty associated with successful implementation of raising houses caused this option to be set aside for nonstructural buyouts.
 The higher cost of buying out homes is carried forward in the recommendation.
 In PED, the existing surge risk, and induced surge risk from the floodwall, will be further investigated to determine if the nonstructural mitigation measures need to be implemented.